-The Kilimanjaro Stage Run is an extremely challenging multi-day endurance running event.
-It requires extensive physical and mental preparation.
+The Kilimanjaro Stage Run is a challenging multi-day endurance running event.
+It requires both physical and mental preparation.
 Those who have done the training and planning will be positioned to reap the rewards from the experience.

 Terrain is rugged and the trails are difficult.
-We expect all KSR participants to be experienced ultra distance runners with endurance races and long trail runs in their history.
-They should be familiar with the physical and mental training required for running long distances, as well as an understanding of their own body’s hydration and nutrition needs during an endurance event.
+KSR participants should be experienced distance runners with endurance events and long trail runs in their history.
+They should be familiar with the physical and mental training required for running long distances, as well as an understanding of their own body’s hydration and nutrition needs during an endurance activity.

 The advice and recommendations below are specific to the Kilimanjaro Stage Run.